|Credit Union :||Guadalupe Credit Union|

 - Credit-builder loans for as little as $300 for 10 months at rates up to 21%

-The credit union partners with an immigrant rights group called Somos un Pueblos Unidos, or “We are a united community.”
-The credit union had been providing financial tips for a local Spanish newspaper, but the newspaper has dropped that section as a cost-cutting measure.
+The credit union partners with an immigrant rights group called Somos un Pueblos Unidos, or “We are a united community”.
+The credit union has provided financial tips for a local Spanish newspaper, but the newspaper dropped that section as a cost-cutting measure.
 The credit union partners with English as a Second Language (ESL) and offers financial literacy classes as part of the curriculum.

 “Word-of-mouth remains our best marketing strategy,” says Nava.
 “The Hispanic community is very close and when people feel accepted and comfortable doing their financial business with us, they tell their family and friends about us.”

-Overall, the credit union’s growth rate for the first 10 months of 2009 has been 7.3%, with a deposit growth rate of 21.2%.
+For the first 8 months of 2013, Guadalupe Credit Union has had annualized membership growth of 10%, asset growth of 6.48%, and loan growth of 3.26%.
 “The growth ratios speak to the success of our outreach efforts,” concludes Nava.
 “The immigrant market provides credit unions with ample opportunity for growth and for building partnerships and presence within these communities.”